Manresa: A Retreat in the Ignatian Tradition

 Manresa is a small town in Spain where St. Ignatius spent ten months of his life spending hours in prayer and working at a hospice.
 While there, he began to notice which thoughts and feelings were leading him towards greater love of God and service to others, and which were distractions to his spiritual growth.

 Inspired by this part of St. Ignatius’ story, Manresa is a Catholic weekend retreat designed to help undergraduates discern their feelings, thoughts, and desires and to learn and/or deepen habits of prayer.
-Through Jesuit and student reflections, relaxation, small group faith-sharing, and spiritual conversations, students will engage questions such as, “What are my gifts?
-What am I passionate about?
-Where can my gifts meet the world’s greatest needs?”

 Who: First Years, Sophomores, Juniors and Seniors

 For the weekend retreat, we will depart by bus from Healy Gates at 4pm on Friday and we will return by bus to Georgetown by 3pm on Sunday.

 Where: Georgetown’s beautiful Calcagnini Contemplative Center located on 55 acres in Bluemont, VA overlooking the picturesque Shenandoah Valley.

 Financial assistance is available upon request.
 Please contact Michelle Siemietkowski at email@example.com to find out more.